Learn how to create Account Custom Fields in this step-by-step guide. This help guide will cover how to create, view, and use custom fields.

 3. Select New Custom Field to add a new account custom field.

-5. The display type controls the input method for the field.
+5. Select Display Type.
+The display type controls the input method for the field.
 Make a text input field using the one-line or multi-line text types.
 To allow the user to select one or more options from a preset range, use a drop down, checkbox, or radio.
 It is important to select the appropriate input type to ensure that your data is collected in the desired format.

 All account custom fields will appear in the About section of the account detail page.